In case you don’t have enough SEO-related acronyms to keep track of, here’s one more: YMYL.

 Don’t forget to include case studies if they’re relevant.
 In those case studies, explain how the advice you gave to other people made their lives better.

 Remember, though: you can’t use fake names in case studies.
 Use the real names of persons or businesses you’ve helped so people can check for themselves.

 Here’s another important piece of advice: make sure that your website is secure.
 If you’re not already using the HTTPS (instead of the HTTP) protocol, reach out to your development team to get that ball rolling today.

-While you’re talking to your dev team, tell them to review security protocols around your web server.
+While you’re talking to your development team, tell them to review security protocols around your web server.
 You can be certain that you’ll lose quite a bit of trust if there’s a data breach on your site that gets reported on the evening news.

 Other Points to Keep in Mind